 - Also, responsible to Install the necessary software and set up the network

-- Again, Cloud Service Provider is responsible to Make sure there is a proper power supply, back-up power supply, as well as the cooling system, etc. are in place up and running.
+- Again, Cloud Service Provider is responsible for ensuring a proper power supply, backup power supply, cooling system, etc. in place and up and running.

 - The cloud service provider is also responsible for setting up, securing, and managing the cloud data center.

 So, in simple terms, the cloud service provider hosts the infrastructure at their data center.
 As a client, you need to decide whether you want the IT Infrastructure on-demand over the Internet or through a virtual private network.

 Note: The cloud service provider generally manages networking, storage, servers, and virtualization.
 You still manage the OS, Runtime, Data, and Application if you want.
 Infrastructure as a service (IaaS) is also known as hardware as a service (HaaS).

 That means you have better control and can install any operating system as per your requirement.
 So, you can use this infrastructure as a service (IaaS) for anything you want, such as computational or storage needs, to host and run your web application.
 You can also use IaaS for your storage needs, such as installing SQL Server, MySQL, Oracle, etc., to store your business data.